Terrelle Pryor has been a fascinating figure since he was voted the top prep football player in America coming out of high school.

 The Oakland Raiders have as good an opportunity as anyone to compete for the AFC West title in 2012, but if the offense doesn’t perform well, then Pryor could provide a spark.
-Carson Palmer has been a mentor and has helped Pryor improve as a passer, but if he’s hurt, Pryor should surpass current second-stringer Matt Leinart.
+Carson Palmer has been a mentor and has helped they youngster improve as a passer, but if he’s hurt, Pryor should surpass current second-stringer Matt Leinart.

 The Cam Newton Factor

-Obviously, Terrelle Pryor and Cam Newton are miles apart in terms of their development as NFL quarterbacks.
-But the classmates do have some similarities in their ability to be a threat when a play breaks down.
+Pryor and Cam Newton are miles apart in terms of their development as NFL quarterbacks.
+But the draft classmates do have some similarities in their ability to morph into a mobile threat when a play breaks down.

 Pryor was the third pick in the NFL’s supplemental draft and is slated to make a base salary of $375,000 in 2012.
 With his signing bonus, he’ll only count $411,000 against the salary cap.

 The fan base understands what it may have in Pryor, and if circumstances warrant it, they could clamor to see him on the field.
-It may not be the best decision from a football standpoint, but it will be a move that management considers if the chatter begins.
+It may not be the best decision from a football standpoint, but it will be a move that management would almost have to consider if the chatter begins.

 Michael C. Jones is the Editor of Sports Out West.
 You can follow him on Twitter @MikeJonesTweets.

 Latest posts by Michael C. Jones (see all)